minio/docs/source/reference/minio-mc/mc-share-list.rst

    .. tab-item:: List Active Upload Presigned URLs

-      Use :mc-cmd:`mc share list upload` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on an S3-compatible host:
+      Use :mc:`mc share list upload` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on an S3-compatible host: